secretstartups/handbook/finance/accounting/finance-ops/billing-ops/index.html.md

 ### Zuora

 [Zuora](https://gitlab.com/gitlab-org/customers-gitlab-com/-/tree/staging/doc/architecture#zuora), a leader in the subscription management technology space, provides a platform which allows automation of subscription operations for businesses.
 We use Zuora's platform at GitLab to integrate with other platforms for billing and CRM, automate subscriptions flows and assist with reporting.
 The platform is considered the source of truth for many important business objects, like the product catalog, subscriptions, invoices, and more.
-More information on the Zuora Object Model can be found in [Zuora's Knowledge Center](https://knowledgecenter.zuora.com/BB_Introducing_Z_Business/D_Zuora_Business_Objects_Relationship).
+See the **[Zuora Billing Tech Stack Guide](/handbook/finance/accounting/finance-ops/billing-ops/zuora-billing/)** for details regarding Zuora Billing implementation, including the [Zuora Object Model](https://knowledgecenter.zuora.com/BB_Introducing_Z_Business/D_Zuora_Business_Objects_Relationship) and integrations with systems like CustomersDot.

 - **Zuora is used for the following:**
     - Billing of all customer accounts